Mario Giacomelli: Biography

 Giacomelli was born in the seaport town of Senigallia in the Marche region of Italy into a family of modest means.
-Only nine when his father died, at 13, the boy left high school to work as a typesetter and spent his weekends painting and writing poetry.
+Only nine when his father died, the boy left high school at the age of 13 to work as a typesetter and spent his weekends painting and writing poetry.
 After the horrors of World War II, from 1953 on he turned to the more immediate medium of photography and joined the photography group Misa, formed that year.
 After pre-war years dominated by a Pictorialist aesthetic promoted by the Fascist government, these artists enjoyed experimenting with form.
 He wandered the streets and fields of post-war Italy, inspired by the gritty Neo-Realist films of Vittorio De Sica and Roberto Rossellini, and influenced by the renowned Italian photographer Giuseppe Cavalli, founder of Misa, and developing a style characterized by radical compositions, bold cropping and stark contrasts.

 In 1955 he was discovered in Italy by Paolo Monti, and beginning in 1963, became known outside Italy through John Szarkowski of the Museum of Modern Art, New York.